 - See also: html, textile, restructuredtext, perl, pandoc-app, mime, php, python, ruby, drupal, mediawiki, rstudio-editor, r, c, apl, asciidoc, org, txt2tags

-- I have 39 facts about Markdown. what would you like to know? email me and let me know how I can help.
+- Have a question about Markdown not answered here?
+Email me and let me know how I can help.

 Example code from Linguist: